Flannan Isles Lighthouse: Later theories and interpretations

-Over time, a story has developed of the existence of unusual log book entries.
+Over time a story has developed of the existence of unusual log book entries.
 They supposedly have Marshall saying on 12 December that there were "severe winds the likes of which I have never seen before in twenty years".
 He also is said to have reported that Ducat had been "very quiet" and Donald McArthur had been crying.
 McArthur was a veteran mariner with a reputation for brawling, and thus it would be strange for him to be crying in response to a storm.
-Log entries on 13 December were said to have stated that the storm was still raging, and that all three men had been praying.
+Log entries on 13 December were said to have stated that the storm was still raging and that all three men had been praying.
 This was also puzzling, as all three men were experienced lighthouse keepers who knew they were in a secure structure 150 feet above sea level and should have known they were safe inside.
 Furthermore, there had been no reported storms in the area on the 12, 13 and 14 December.
 The final log entry is said to have been made on 15 December, stating "Storm ended, sea calm.
 God is over all."
-An investigation by Mike Dash for the Fortean Times revealed that the logbooks were fictional, later additions to the story.
+However an investigation by Mike Dash for the Fortean Times revealed that the logbooks were fictional, later additions to the story.

 Subsequent researchers have taken into account the geography of the islands.
 The coastline of Eilean Mòr is deeply indented with narrow gullies called geos.
 The west landing, which is situated in such a geo, terminates in a cave.
-In high seas or storms, water would rush into the cave and then explode out again with considerable force.
-It was possible McArthur may have seen a series of large waves approaching the island and, knowing the likely danger to his colleagues, ran down to warn them only to be washed away as well in the violent swell.
+In high seas or storms water would rush into the cave and then explode out again with considerable force.
+It was possible McArthur saw a series of large waves approaching the island and, knowing the likely danger to his colleagues, ran down to warn them only to be washed away as well in the violent swell.
 Recent research by James Love discovered that Marshall was previously fined five shillings when his equipment was washed away during a huge gale.
 It is likely, in seeking to avoid another fine, that he and Ducat tried to secure their equipment during a storm and were swept away as a result.
-The fate of McArthur, although required to stay behind to man the lighthouse, can be guessed to be the same.
+The fate of McArthur, although he had been required to stay behind to man the lighthouse, can be guessed to be the same.
 Love speculates that McArthur probably tried to warn or help his colleagues and was swept away too.
-This theory also has the advantages of explaining the set of oilskins remaining indoors and McArthur's coat remaining on its peg, although perhaps not the closed door and gate.
+This theory also has the advantage of explaining the set of oilskins remaining indoors and McArthur's coat remaining on its peg, although perhaps not the closed door and gate.
 Another theory is based on the first-hand experiences of Walter Aldebert, a keeper on the Flannans from 1953 to 1957.
 He believed one man may have been washed into the sea but then his companions, who were trying to rescue him, were washed away by more rogue waves.